Dimensions

 meta:

-Specify which dimension is a primary key for a cube.
+Specify if a dimension is a primary key for a cube.
 The default value is

 A primary key is used to make joins work properly.